Senate Search Guide: Creating the Search Plan

 Search Committee Membership & Authority

 Search committees are typically assigned by the department chair, with one member as the chair of the committee.
-All search committee members should demonstrate an active commitment to advancing diversity, equity, inclusion, and belonging at Berkeley.
-Having diverse demographic representation is also important, including women and underrepresented minorities.
+All search committee members should demonstrate a commitment to promoting diversity, equity, inclusion, and belonging at Berkeley.

 Search Committee Membership